jtmeneses707/ECS189L-Final/ProjectDocument.md

 **Implementation**

-Following the command pattern, we made an IPlayerCommand interface for executing each command.
+Following the command pattern exercise, we made an IPlayerCommand interface for executing each command.
 Meanwhile, a PlayerController class script was used to manage all the input for the commands that the player could use.
 These commands include: MovePlayerLeft, MovePlayerRight, MovePlayerUp, PlayerAbilityDash, PlayerAbilityMelee, PlayerAbilityShoot, PlayerAbilityDownSmash, all of which are executed using the inputs shown above (in the Default Configuration).
 I implemented the logic and physics for these commands and timed them with Joshua's animations to give off the overall feel of the player movement/ abilities.

 [MovePlayerLeft](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/MovePlayerLeft.cs) - Moves the player left when given a negative x velocity.

-[MovePlayerRight](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/MovePlayerRight.cs)- Moves the player Right when given a positive x velocity.
+[MovePlayerRight](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/MovePlayerRight.cs)- Moves the player Right when given a positve x velocity.

 [MovePlayerUp](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/MovePlayerUp.cs) - Moves the player up (lets them Jump).
 There is also a double jump if the input is given twice.

 [PlayerAbilityDash](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityDash.cs) - The player dashes in the direction that they are facing, dodging all enemies/ obstacles in their way.
-This is has a 1 second cooldown so that it can't be abused by the player

 [PlayerAbilityMelee](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityMelee.cs) - The player swings their fist, damaging all enemies caught in its range.
-This ability does medium damage.

 [PlayerAbilityShoot](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityShoot.cs) - The player shoots a projectile towards the direction that it is facing.
-This ability does the least damage, to encourage the player to have aggressive gameplay through using the other abilities.

 [PlaterAbilityDownSmash](https://github.com/jtmeneses707/ECS189L-Final/blob/main/189L%20Final/Assets/Scripts/Player/PlayerAbilityDownSmash.cs) - The player does a powerful explosive attack underneath it, hurting all enemies in range.
-Since this ability does the most damage, we made it so that the player is stationary during the attack.
-As a result if used at the wrong time, they will be susceptible to enemy attacks.

 ## Game Logic

 **Document what game states and game data you managed and what design patterns you used to complete your task.**
+**Game States and Design Patterns**
+For the enemy states, I implemented the base states of being able to idle, move towards the player, and attack the player.
+When implementing the skeleton, the state logic was simple, as there are not many transitions to select from.
+However, for the boss, the states became extremely intricate due to the amount of different abilities and behaviors that the boss logic had.
+To make an intricate problem more simple, I used the state pattern in order to handle the transitioning of the multiple different types of boss abilities.

+**Implementing Enemy Abilities**
+For the enemy abilities, the state pattern made it very simple to select between the choice of abiltiies at random.
+For the skeleton, only an melee attack is implemented, however for the boss, the following abilities are implemented:

+Slash Attack - Swings the sword at player slashing him Stab Attack - Stabs the player with the sword
+Single Stab - A faster version of the stab attack Slash Stab Combo - Combination of both slashing and stabbing the player Double Slash Combo - Combination of slashing the player twice Dash - Dashes towards the player

+**More Design Patterns**
+I used the factory and command pattern as a combination in order to make integration of enemy movement as a controller more manageable and simple.
+This improves the ease of refactoring, modifying, and building on top of existing code without having to worry about breaking enemy features in the game.

+**Game Data**
+I managed all of the data for the enemies by implementing the attributes of the data inside each controller.
+I took into account of making the code as clean as possible for maintenance by creating a global constants file holding attributes such as the enemy health, visibility radius, attack radius, cooldowns of abilities, movement and movement speeds.
+This allows for easy refactoring in further processes as these constants are often used and reassigned in the controller.
+It saves the developer from having to dig through the entire source code of the scripts just to make a single adjustment to an enemy attribute such as the maximum health.

 # Sub-Roles